Michael Hammer was sworn in as the U.S. Ambassador to Chile on March 7, 2014.

-Mike Hammer was sworn in as the Assistant Secretary of State for Public Affairs on March 30, 2012.
-Previously, Mike served as Acting Assistant Secretary for Public Affairs since March 13, 2011 and as Principal Deputy Assistant Secretary for Public Affairs before that.
+Previously, Mr. Hammer served as the Assistant Secretary of State for Public Affairs from March 30, 2012 to August 29, 2013.
+Earlier, Mike served as Acting Assistant Secretary for Public Affairs since March 13, 2011 and as Principal Deputy Assistant Secretary for Public Affairs before that.

-Mike Hammer is a career member of the U.S. Senior Foreign Service and entered the diplomatic corps in 1988.
+Ambassador Hammer is a career member of the U.S. Senior Foreign Service and entered the diplomatic corps in 1988.
 He has served abroad in Bolivia, Norway, Iceland and Denmark.
-In the Department, Mike has served in the Operations Center and as special assistant to the Under Secretary for Political Affairs.
+In the Department he is known as "Mike" and has served in the Operations Center and as special assistant to the Under Secretary for Political Affairs.
 He has received several awards in his career, including the Department’s Edward R. Murrow Award for Excellence in Public Diplomacy.

 Mike earned a bachelor's degree from Georgetown University’s School of Foreign Service and master's degrees from the Fletcher School of Law and Diplomacy at Tufts University and from the National War College at the National Defense University.